rdaum/rart-rs/README.md

   * Uses explicit SIMD optimizations for x86 SSE for the 16-child inner keyed node; an implementation for ARM NEON is also there, but doesn't really provide much performance benefit.

 More documentation to come.
-Still working at smoothing the rought corners.
+Still working at smoothing the rough corners.
 Contributions welcome.

-Ryan